healthlytix/dicom-database/README.md

 ## Documentation

-To build the documentation locally, `pip install mkdocs-material mkdocs-include-markdown-plugin` and `mkdocs build`.
+To build the documentation locally, `pip install mkdocs-material mkdocs-include-markdown-plugin` and, from the repo root folder, `mkdocs build`.
 The docs will then be available in `site`.
+You can browse the files directly, but it's a better experience (and more closely matches the deployed pages) to run `mkdocs serve` and click on the link (probably something like http://127.0.0.1:8000/).

+To write new documentation, create markdown files in `docs` and add them to the menu by editing `mkdocs.yaml`.